Are you overlooking your most valuable business asset?

 Using technology to automate manual processes yields obvious benefits, including greater operational accuracy and efficiency.
 Take your mailroom, usually a discrete, low-priority aspect of your operations.
 Humble it may be, but it is also a vital hub for inbound and outbound communications with clients.

 This makes the mailroom an ideal testbed for digitising business operations.
-Using Pitney Bowes’ Secure Outsourced Mail Platform and Inbound Document and Data Workflow solution, mean you can streamline and automate mail handling.
+Using Pitney Bowes’ Inbound Document and Data Workflow solution, means you can streamline and automate mail handling.
 This not only increases efficiency and lowers operating costs, but it makes critical data insight readily available for users across the rest of the business.
 This in turn helps highlight core business challenges different departments are facing (but not necessarily telling the board about), as well as helping kickstart the process of positive change that will help you grow and prosper.

 Consider a typical customer complaint letter addressed to the service team.
 Aside from the complaint itself, the letter will also include valuable insights that can help evolve product design and marketing.
 A digitised mailroom unlocks such business-critical insight that, were it to remain in the addressee’s inbox, would mean missed opportunities for improvement in product and customer service.